 The project manager and the government stakeholders need to discuss all the project’s internal and external considerations.
 Both sides also need to be aware of any constraints involved.
 These initial stakeholder discussions are crucial to developing a strong plan from the beginning.
 A lasting foundation of trust will be the result.

 Never assume every stakeholder has the same understanding of what needs to be done or how.
-Different government stakeholders will have different expectations.
+Different stakeholders will have different expectations for the government website design.
 Set the baseline understanding of what the project needs to be.
 Your initial stakeholder meetings are a great time to gather ideas and define what this project needs to achieve.

 3. Evaluate Stakeholder Roles, Needs, and Influence